PululuK/docs/modules/creation/module-file-structure.md

 ### `logo.png` file

 This icon file will be displayed in module listings if present.
-It needs to be a 32x32 pixel PNG file.
+It needs to be a PNG file.
+We recommend a size of 140 x 140 pixels.

 ### `mymodule.php` file (main file)